sayganov/EventBus.RabbitMQ.Standard/README.md

 # EventBus.RabbitMQ.Standard
-A library for event-based communication by using RabbitMQ.
+A library for the event-based communication by using RabbitMQ.